bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 {% endhighlight %}

 Its not hard, but it leads to massive code bloat when all the primitive types are taken into account.
 Note the need for a BooelanStreamRef because there is no way to reference a null int value (and I'll skip the customary rant about Java primitive types).
-As a final note that I'll emphasize is that, while the internal implementations of the Java 8 Streams classes are functional in that they do not rely on side-effects, they appear to be designed conciously to prevent reuse.
+As a final note that I'll emphasize is that, while the internal implementations of the Java 8 Streams classes not very functional in that they often rely on side-effects, and the parts that are function appear to be designed conciously to prevent reuse.
 This seems extremely miopic on the part of <del>Sun</del>Oracle and I may have more to say on this later.

 I've included these methods into a StreamUtil library in [my github account](https://www.github.com/bendra/bendra-util) which I'll be adding to as I discover new things.
 Part II coming soon!